asimplemind/wids2022/README.md

 ### Orcas or Dolphins?
 I started this project with code I created previously on auditory data captured from patients with Parkinson's Disease.
-However those data are private and may not be shared outside.
+However those data are private and may not be shared externally.
 To show a mini data pipeline, I started with data from Orcasound Networks located in AWS S3.
 I have always wanted to volunteer my time with them so this was a nice way to familiarize myself with their work.
 My last work project was actually on dolphin identification, and our collaborators from Syracuse and WHOI have been most kind to support me in using their data for this talk.
 While I can't share the data here, they are considering open sourcing a labelled dataset to share with the community.
 I will update any links here if it becomes available.

-To run Orcasound data, check out their website and github repo for the latest S3 location to obtain training and test data.
+To run Orcasound data, check out their website and github repo (see presentation slides for the repo I've used) for the latest S3 location to obtain training and test data.
 You will want to update the input argument in main.py from "dolphins" to "orcas", and edit aws_s3.py to input the S3 bucket name and url.
 Once those are in place, running main.py will allow you to download data from the bucket.

 Steps:
 1. In main.py, update the input parameters from